All About Visiting Yellowstone in January

 The rivers are also a great place to begin to look for wildlife, as waterfowl and many mammals of the weasel family such as beavers, river otters, martens, and badgers all call these areas home.
 Otters in particular are fun to watch as many times they can be seen “sledding” down hills on their bellies toward the icy water.
 Yellowstone is home to the largest concentration of mammals in the lower 48 states, so there is no lack of animals to see in this winter wonderland.

 Weather in January

-Yellowstone is a very large park with the elevations ranging from 6,000 to 11,000 feet, so the weather you experience will depend greatly on where you are and what elevation you are at.
+Yellowstone is a very large park with elevations ranging from 6,000 to 11,000 feet, so the weather you experience will depend greatly on where you are and what elevation you are at.
 January is smack in the middle of winter, so you should expect at times extreme cold and lots of snow.
-Even in the low country, weather in January is typically cold and snowy.
-Average temperatures for Mammoth Hot Springs are a high of 30, and a low of 11 degrees Fahrenheit (-1/ -11 degrees Celsius).
-At Old Faithful, average temperatures are a high of 28, and a low of 0 degrees Fahrenheit (-2/ -17 degrees Celsius).
+Even in the low country, the weather in January is typically cold and snowy.
+Average temperatures for Mammoth Hot Springs are a high of 30 degrees Fahrenheit, and a low of 11 degrees Fahrenheit (-1/ -11 degrees Celsius).
+At Old Faithful, average temperatures are a high of 28 degrees Fahrenheit, and a low of 0 degrees Fahrenheit (-2/ -17 degrees Celsius).
 On average there are 9 days of snow in Yellowstone in January.
-Visitors should keep in mind that these numbers are averages, meaning that they are the middle of what the weather is usually like.
-The park can experience much warmer– and much colder– weather than this.
-For those hiking in the back country, it is not uncommon to experience temperatures of -20 or colder.
+Visitors should keep in mind the park can experience much warmer and much colder weather than this.
+For those hiking in the backcountry, it is not uncommon to experience temperatures of -20 or colder.